alessio94/easyjet-leptons-met/bbllAnalysis/README.md

       * leading and sub-leading jet and b-tagged jet (kinematics): `bbll_Leading_Jet_X` / `bbll_Sublead_Jet_X` and `bbll_Jet_X_b1` / `bbll_Jet_X_b2`;
       * some di-jets kinematics: `bbll_dRbb`, `bbll_Etabb` and `bbll_Phibb`.

+#Postprocessing
+You will need to execute the following command to tun the post-processing: bbllPostProcess.py --inFile easyjet_ntuple.root --xSectionsConfig ../easyjet/bbllAnalysis/share/XSectionData.yaml --outFile output_postprocessed_ntuple.root --mergeMyFiles --mergeToOutput

+The output file includes the final weight ("weight") which is evaluated considering the final sum of weights, cross-section, luminosity, MC weight and the different scale factors (SF = weight_ftag_effSF_DL1dv01_FixedCutBEff_77_NOSYS * weight_jvt_effSF_NOSYS * bbll_Lepton1_effSF_NOSYS * bbll_Lepton2_effSF_NOSYS): weight = eventWeight * PileupWeight * Luminosity * AMIXsection * kFactor * FilterEff * SF / sumOfWeights

+The --mergeMyFiles and --mergeToOutput options make sure that the output file will have the same branches as the input with the addition of the final weight.
+In this way, the input ntuple is not modified.

 # Main developers

 The main developments have been performed by (non extensive list, feel free to add your name):